Cranes and Derricks in Construction (29 CFR 1926.1400)

 During an OSHA inspection, crane operations receive immediate attention.
 The operator certification is typically the first document requested.
 Inspectors then evaluate inspection records and power line proximity:

-- Operator certification — this is typically the first document requested for crane operations
+- Operator certification — first document requested if a crane is on site

-- Load charts in the cab and evidence that capacity limits are tracked
+- Load charts in the cab — accessible and being followed

 Keep Your Crane Documentation Inspection-Ready

-The OSHA Defense Documentation System includes crane inspection log templates, operator certification tracking, and Subpart CC-specific items in the pre-inspection checklist — covering every crane documentation requirement.
+The OSHA Defense Documentation System includes equipment inspection log templates and crane-specific items in the pre-inspection checklist covering Subpart CC requirements.

 Check My Documentation Readiness